 The sympatholytic action of Clonidine may worsen sinus node dysfunction and atrioventricular (AV) block, especially in patients taking other sympatholytic drugs.
 There are post-marketing reports of patients with conduction abnormalities and/or taking other sympatholytic drugs who developed severe bradycardia requiring IV atropine, IV isoproterenol and temporary cardiac pacing while taking Clonidine.

-Administration of Clonidine hydrochloride tablets USP should be continued to within 4 hours of surgery and resumed as soon as possible thereafter.
+Administration of Clonidine hydrochloride tablets should be continued to within 4 hours of surgery and resumed as soon as possible thereafter.
 Blood pressure should be carefully monitored during surgery and additional measures to control blood pressure should be available if required.

 Information for Patients